• Share this on:

 The HDHT sector is sensitive to economic cycles.
 When economic circumstances and prospects are down, consumers postpone buying items that they do not urgently ’need’.
 When economic conditions are good, purchases of such non-essential products tend to rise.

 European consumer confidence fell sharply in March 2022 due to the situation in Ukraine and the subsequent energy crisis.
-This reflected a large drop in the expectations of households concerning the general economic situation in their country, as well as about their own future financial situation.
-Consumer intentions to make major purchases also fell.
-In a consumer survey conducted in Europe in Autumn 2022, about half of all respondents reported a decrease in spending on home and furniture.
-Since then, consumer confidence has been gradually recovering towards its long-term average.
+This reflected a large drop in households’ expectations about the general economic situation in their country, and their own future financial situation.
+Consumers’ intent to make major purchases also declined.
+An Autumn 2022 survey revealed that about half of European consumers planned to spend less on home and furniture.
+Although consumer confidence has improved since then, it remains below the long-term average.
+In line with this, in February 2024 about half of European consumers still intended to spend less on home decoration and furniture.

 Source: OECD